a-lurker/a-lurker.github.io/docs/luup-engine.md

 Refer to `luup.chdev.append` where most of these parameters are set up.

 ## luup.devices
-Table of devices by indexed by device id.
+Table of devices indexed by device id.

 |Identifier|Type|Comments|
 |---|---|---|